jpzhangvincent/StackOverflow-MLproject/README.md

 - predicting(classifying) the quality of a post
 - predicting whether the answers would be duplicated/deleted at the creation time for a post
-- Community detection to understand the connections between topics
+- Clustering for Community detection to understand the connections between topics
+- Experiment Deep Learning for question answering